We’re unique, we’re peer led

 EXECUTIVE DIRECTOR

-Philippa leads DISC Trust and has overall responsibility for the trusts harm reduction services which include needle exchanges, hepatitis C screening and treatment, health services, drug checking, and the nation-wide pharmacy needle exchange programme.
-DISC Trust is proud to be a peer-based-service and we take pride in the fact that we are a ‘trusted front-door’ for people who are hardly ever reached, face ongoing stigma and are often marginalised.
+Philippa leads DISC Trust and has overall responsibility for the trust’s harm reduction services which include the provision of harm reduction equipment, hepatitis C and HIV screening and treatment, health services, drug checking, and homeless outreach.
+DISC Trust is proud to be a peer-based service, and we take pride in the fact that we are a ‘trusted front-door’ for people who are hardly ever reached, face ongoing stigma and are often marginalised.
 Philippa is passionate about supporting the health and well-being of people who use or inject drugs and giving them a voice in the services designed to support them.

 • Serena Weatherall

-With over 10 years' experience working in a variety of roles, she finds it extremely valuable to be able to use her life experience to help support clients and build relationships within the community.
-Her lived experience fosters and deepens reciprocity and empathy with clients and she enjoys the strong sense of community and solidarity.
-She loves having a job in a peer-based harm reduction service that is dedicated to help eliminate stigma against people who use drugs.
+With over 10 years' experience working in a variety of roles at DIVO, she finds it extremely valuable to be able to bring her life experience into her mahi and enjoys supporting clients and the community around Otago and Southland.
+She loves having a job in a peer-based health and harm reduction service that is dedicated to help eliminate stigma against people who use drugs, keep people safe, and support our community’s health and wellbeing.

 Serena grew up in Tapanui and has lived in Ōtepoti Dunedin since 2005.
 She has a senior cat named Tigger.